Freshman (High School Applicant) Admissions Requirements

 TOEFL code is 2669

-ACT and SAT test requirements may be waived for any first time freshman applicant who graduated from high school five or more years prior to applying.
+ACT and SAT test requirements may be waived for any first time high school applicant who graduated from high school five or more years prior to applying.

 5. Portfolio Requirements: View Portfolio Requirements.
 Note that construction management does not require a portfolio submission.